itsdeemab/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions: a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello

 7-everybody:a script that that adds execution permission to the owner, the group owner and the other users, to the file hello.

+8-James_Bond: a script that gives full permissions to other and none to user and group